ibm-cloud-docs/text-to-speech/SSML-elements.md

     If no alphabet is specified, the service uses {{site.data.keyword.IBM_notm}} SPR by default.

-    The Arabic, Chinese, Dutch, and Korean voices support only IPA, not SPR.
+    The Chinese, Dutch, and Korean voices support only IPA, not SPR.
+Use of the `<phoneme>` element and IPA with the Arabic voice `ar-AR_OmarVoice` is not currently supported.
+For more information, see [Known limitations](/docs/text-to-speech?topic=text-to-speech-release-notes#limitations).
-    {: note}
+    {: important}
 -   `ph` is a required attribute that provides the pronunciation in the indicated alphabet.
 The following examples show the pronunciation for the word *tomato* in both formats:

     -   IPA format: